Safeguarding

 Cranes

-Crane operators or site developers who wish to erect and operate cranes or other tall equipment within 6 kilometres of an aerodrome at a height of more than 10 metres above ground level (AGL), or within 18.5 kilometres of an aerodrome above a height of 100 metres AGL must apply for a permit to operate from Cambridge City Airport and UK Civil Aviation Authority.
+Crane operators or site developers who wish to erect and operate cranes or other tall equipment within 6 kilometres of Cambridge City Airport at a height of more than 10 metres above ground level (AGL), must submit an application to the CAA through their ACOMS site and also apply for a permit to operate from Cambridge City Airport.

 Find out more